JipFr/nc-talk-lib/readme.md

 The purpose of this repository is to provide an easy way to make bots for Nextcloud Talk

+## Example script

 To set it up, copy `example.env` into `.env` and replace the values with the proper information.

-To start, run `deno run --allow-net --allow-read mod.ts`
+To start, run `deno run --allow-net --allow-read example.ts`

 ## Basic example